 Public transport – The bus, metro, and train are all over the city – Get a reusable paper VivaViagem card at a station, top-up your card for every trip, and use it through the entire city.

 Taxi – Taxis are a fine choice in Lisbon – services like Taxify and Uber are very convenient as well however, public transport is cheaper if you are with three people or less.

-Scooter – Download one of the electric scooter apps like Lime, Tier or Wind and cover distance quick and easy!
+Scooter – Download one of the electric scooter apps like Lime, Tier, or Wind, and cover distance quickly and easily!
 Please note that you have to be 18 or older.